 Caught up in a dilemma, marketers often include the platform in their arsenal, but soon their plans go haywire with little output.
 Mostly because they are unable to incorporate the power of ads with organic posts.

-In other words, without a good Facebook ads strategy, you miss out on a potential 2.89 billion monthly user audience on Facebook.
-Bummer, right?
+While organic posts are a no-brainer, managing ads needs some fine-tuning.
+Without a good Facebook ads strategy, you miss out on a potential 2.89 billion monthly user audience on Facebook.

-The good news is that Facebook Ads Manager isn’t as challenging to set up as I thought.
+The good news is that Facebook Ads Manager isn’t as challenging to set up as you thought it to be.

-In fact, I’ll walk you through the whole process.
-This post will cover the basics of setting up and navigating a Facebook Ads Manager account, so you can get in front of an audience that cares about you.
+This blog walks you through the whole process, covering the basics of setting up and navigating a Facebook Ads Manager account, so you can get in front of an audience that cares about you.

-As a bonus, I’ll also show you how to create Facebook ads and use the Facebook Ads SocialPilot features to simplify things even further.
+As a bonus, we’ll also tell you how to create Facebook ads and use the Facebook Ads SocialPilot features to simplify things even further.